phytec-labs/meta-redbeet/README.md

 Table of Contents
 =================
-	   I. Introduction
+	1. Introduction
-	  II.
-Adding the meta-phytec_redbeet layer to your build III.
-Enabling Overlay
+	2. Adding the meta-phytec_redbeet layer to your build
+	3. Enabling Overlay
-	IIII.
-Using PLC-Utils
+	4. Using PLC-Utils

-I. Introduction
+1 - Introduction
 ==================
 This repo holds the software necessary to enable and test SPI communication between the AM62/AM62A on PHYTECS Phyboard-Lyra carrier board and the PEV Automotive RED beet Carrier board EVB.